The National Marine Pest Surveillance Strategy was endorsed by the Marine Pest Sectoral Committee in 2019. The strategy:

 - Since 2000, NT Fisheries has conducted surveillance for marine pests at high-risk sites in the Northern Territory.

 - Since 2008, WA Biosecurity has conducted marine pest surveillance at 11 major ports.
 Surveillance sites include HMAS Stirling and the Indian Ocean Territories.
 This work is done under the WA State-wide Array Surveillance Program (SWASP).
+WA is reviewing their surveillance activities.

 - Since 2019, Queensland Seaports eDNA Surveillance (Q-SEAS) Program has operated across 6 ports in Queensland.